A statement from Writing on the Wall’s Trustees

 This statement is to provide an update on the current situation affecting Writing on the Wall and to address misinformation that is being circulated publicly and online, and to thank you for your support to date.

-As you know, Writing on the Wall has, for more than 25 years, been founded on principles of inclusion, equality, creativity and social justice.
-Our trustees, management team, volunteers, artists, partners and supporters have worked consistently to create opportunities for underrepresented voices, support communities, and foster respectful and inclusive cultural spaces.
+As you know, we have, for more than 25 years, been rooted in principles of inclusion, equality, creativity and social justice.
+Our trustees, management team, volunteers, artists, partners and supporters have worked consistently to create opportunities for underrepresented voices, to support communities, and foster respectful and inclusive cultural spaces.

-We wish to be clear that the claim that former employees were dismissed for whistleblowing is untrue.
-The dismissals followed an extensive HR-supported process involving external HR advisers, independent legal advice, that included disciplinary investigations, formal grievance procedures, appeals, and trustee oversight over a prolonged period.
+The fact is that the claim that former employees were dismissed for whistleblowing is untrue.
+The dismissals followed an extensive HR-supported process involving external HR advisers, independent legal advice, and included disciplinary investigations, formal grievance procedures, appeals, over a prolonged period.
 The eventual dismissals took place under a “Some Other Substantial Reason” process, following the conclusion that trust and confidence within the employment relationship had irretrievably broken down.

-The organisation is also increasingly concerned by the behaviour of a small group associated with this activity, including repeated anonymous emails, letters sent to workplaces, handwritten notes delivered to private homes, and pressure placed on venues, artists, contributors and partners to withdraw support or cancel involvement with WoW.
+We also wish to be clear that the matter is not an official trade union dispute, despite being presented as such.
+WoW is deeply concerned by the continuing circulation of inaccurate, incomplete and misleading information, unsupported by evidence, including online commentary, petitions, media briefings, and direct contact with funders, partners, venues, artists and contributors.
+There continues to be repeated anonymous emails, letters sent to workplaces, handwritten notes delivered to private homes, and pressure placed on venues, artists, contributors and partners to withdraw support or cancel involvement with WoW.
 Trustees consider this conduct to have caused significant distress to individuals and organisations connected with WoW.

+We remain committed to ensuring that WoW continues to provide safe, inclusive and welcoming spaces for communities, writers, artists, women and audiences.
 We’d like to put on record our thanks to all our staff, volunteers, project participants and audiences for their hard work, support, and commitment to successfully delivering WoW’s festival events and projects.